PKU-MARL/DexterousHands/README.md

 - **RL/MARL Benchmark**: we provide the first bimanual manipulation task environment for RL and Multi-Agent RL practitioners, along with a comprehensive benchmark for SOTA continuous control model-free RL/MARL methods.
 See [example](./bi-dexhands/algorithms/marl/)
 - **Heterogeneous-agents Cooperation**: Agents in Bi-DexHands (i.e., joints, fingers, hands,...) are genuinely heterogeneous; this is very different from common multi-agent environments such as [SMAC](https://github.com/oxwhirl/smac)  where agents can simply share parameters to solve the task.
 - **Task Generalization**: we introduce a variety of dexterous manipulation tasks (e.g., handover, lift up, throw, place, put...) as well as enormous target objects from the [YCB](https://rse-lab.cs.washington.edu/projects/posecnn/) and [SAPIEN](https://sapien.ucsd.edu/) dataset (>2,000 objects); this allows meta-RL and multi-task RL algorithms to be tested on the task generalization front.
+- **Point Cloud**: We provide the ability to use point clouds as observations.
+We used the depth camera in Isaacc Gym to get the depth image and then convert it to partial point cloud.
+We can customize the pose and numbers of depth cameras to get point cloud from difference angles.
+The density of generated point cloud depends on the number of the camera pixels.
+See the [code](./bi-dexhands/tasks/shadow_hand_over.py).
 - **Quick Demos**
 <!-- <center class="half">
     <img src="assets/image_folder/0.gif" align="center" width="500"/><img src="assets/image_folder/3.gif" align="center" width="500"/>